mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 If the kmsProvider is "local" the masterKey is not applicable.

-Drivers MUST document the expected value of masterKey for "aws", "azure", and "gcp" and that it is required, not optional.
+Drivers MUST document the expected value of masterKey for "aws", "azure", and "gcp" and that it is required for these providers, not optional.

 The value of any endpoint option is a host name with optional port number separated by a colon.
 E.g. "kms.us-east-1.amazonaws.com" or "kms.us-east-1.amazonaws.com:443".